aleksplast/BinaryTranslator/README.md

 ## STEP III: ELF file

 Let's create a small ELF file, that contains only elf header, programm header and one section.
 We can place our buffer with translated commands in here.
-There is a problem with **printf** and **scanf**, so we must rewrite it by our own hands on assembly.
-When everything is done, we get a working compiler.
-Let's do some perfomance tests.
+There is a problem with **printf** and **scanf**, so we must rewrite them by our own hands on assembly.
+With everything done, let's do some perfomance tests.